meangrape/fdb-wiki/An-Overview-how-Watches-Work.md

 # Server Failures

 Watches on storage servers are ephemeral.
 So if a storage server fails, it will lose all current watches.
+While clients are waiting for a watch reply, they will ping the server (by default once a second) - if this times out they will automatically reregister the watch on a different server.